by Vlad Cuc

 One can find out the owner of a certain property for instance however in the order for this to happen he will have to have the full details of the property in question.
 A simple search on the properties owned by a company is not possible.

 2) A complete due diligence procedure performed on the Romanian company.
 This is usually done before a merger/acquisition, purchase of shares etc. and can include:

-- Legal due diligence.
-This can apply to: all past contracts, business relationships, and payments related to the contracts with business partners, investors etc. as well as real estate purchases for instance.
-This verification can be rather straightforward or can take an important amount of time depending on the volume of work: number of contracts signed, transactions, and general company activity.
+The legal due diligence can be rather straightforward or can take an important amount of time depending on the volume of work: number of contracts signed, transactions, and general company activity.